 5) Try This If Remote Desktop Connection is Slow

-Sometimes the RDP connection will be slow and the display performance is poor due to slow network connectivity.
-If you use Windows 8.1/10 remote desktop connection through WAN (Wide Area Network) or Internet, then you will be facing this issue.
+Sometimes the RDP connection will be slow and experience the poor display performance due to slow network connectivity.
+If you use Windows 8.1/10 remote desktop connection through WAN (Wide Area Network) or the Internet, then you will be facing this issue.

-Usually, we can use the RDP connection for basic tasks and not for any multimedia or high graphical required activities over the network.
+Usually, we can use the RDP connection for basic tasks only, and not for any multimedia or high graphical required activities over the network.
 Therefore the screen resolution and color depth settings can be reduced to have better experience in a slow network.
-To do that, before making the connection, change a few settings in display properties of RDP client in Windows 8.1 or 10.
+To do that, before making the connection, change a few settings in display properties of RDP client in Windows 10 or 8.1.

 Changing the settings to lower color depth (15 bit in Windows 8.1 as marked by 2) in Remote Desktop Connection program will improve the performance by using minimal bandwidth in slow network connections.
 Also, reducing the display (in pixels as marked 3) resolution can help in seeing the remote computer in smaller/limited screen size which can hugely improve the performance in a slow network.